Er-Devanshu/Greykite_Forecasting/README.md

 1. **Silverkite (Core Algorithm)**: The primary algorithm in Greykite for large-scale time series forecasting with interpretable models.
 2. **ARIMA Integration**: For datasets that benefit from autoregressive techniques, Greykite can integrate and tune ARIMA models.
-3. **External Regressors**: Greykite allows the inclusion of external variables like weather data, social media activity, and more to improve forecasts.
+3. **External Regressors**: Greykite allows the use of external factors (like promotions or weather) to improve forecast accuracy.
-4. **Scikit-learn Compatibility**: Greykite is compatible with **scikit-learn** tools, allowing it to leverage other machine learning models for time series forecasting.

 ---

 ## Advantages of Greykite

-1. **Scalability**: Designed to handle large, complex datasets efficiently.
-2. **Interpretable Models**: Emphasizes transparency in model building by explaining the effect of different features.
-3. **Built-in Event Detection**: Automatically accounts for holidays, events, and anomalies.
-4. **Accurate Forecasts**: Greykite’s forecasting models are optimized for accuracy, especially in long-term forecasting.
+1. **Interpretability**: The Silverkite algorithm is designed to provide understandable results with insights into trends, seasonality, and external events.
+2. **Event Handling**: Built-in support for holidays and events, which is crucial for accurate business forecasts.
-5. **Uncertainty Estimation**: Provides confidence intervals to quantify risk in forecasts.
+3. **Uncertainty Estimation**: It includes confidence intervals to quantify risk in forecasts.
+4. **Scalability**: Greykite is capable of handling large datasets with complex seasonal and event-based patterns.

 ---